HashDil/ElectronicShop-DB-Manager/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact Hashan Dileepa at hashdileepa@gmail.com.

 Feel free to customize this README file with your specific details and any additional information you find necessary.
 Let me know if you need any further assistance!